 Peer Counseling Program

 The Peer Counseling program began in the spring of 2013 under the direction of Mrs. Lindsay Holbrook, School Counselor at Centennial.
-Centennial was offered an opportunity for mediation training with two professionals (a practicing lawyer and a behavioral consultant/professor) through the Arizona Chapter of the Association for Conflict Resolution.
+Centennial was offered an opportunity for mediation training with the support of the Arizona Chapter of the Association for Conflict Resolution.
 The program began with 14 trained students in conflict resolution, who served in the fall and spring semesters of the following school year in the Guidance Office.
 From the outset, the idea was to find students who could work in the guidance office as additional support and also aid in providing mediation as teams of two for students in conflict.
-Our program worked with and trained 76 students over the course of the last 7 years.

 Do you want to be a Peer Counselor?
 Listen to two peer counselors share the what and why.

 Peer Counseling Club Officers for 2021-2022

 Advisor: Mrs. Lindsay Holbrook

 2018 - Peer Mediation Youth Conference hosted by AACR - Keynote Presenters - Informal Mediation & Applications to Real Life - audience of over 200!

 2017 - Peer Mediation Youth Conference hosted by AACR - Keynote Presenters - Peace Circles